strangerstudios/pmpro-signup-shortcode/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-signup-shortcode/issues

 == Changelog ==

+= 0.3 - 2020-01-15 =
+* ENHANCEMENT: Added option to pass URL attributes for "email" or "username" to a page and prefill the signup form.
+* ENHANCEMENT: Switching all cases where a password is generated to use core WordPress wp_generate_password function.
+* BUG FIX/ENHANCEMENT: Now using pmpro_session_start core function where sessions are needed.
+* BUG FIX: Fixed case where passwords were sometimes not generating.
+* BUG FIX: Fixed bug where level-specific custom fields in Register Helper would not show for the specified "level" in the signup shortcode.
+* BUG FIX: Fixed edge case where the stored session variable for a generated password wasn't being cleared.

 = .2 =
 * BUG FIX: Fixed bug where logged in users were being prompted about their insecure passwords.
 * BUG FIX: Fixed issue where session might not have been created before trying to save a new user's password there (for use with offsite checkouts like PayPal Express).